Sindh Rangers: Deployment in Karachi

 In March 2015 the Rangers raided the main office of the Muttahida Qaumi Movement (MQM) in Karachi and detained members of the party.
 A large amount of armaments and ammunition were seized in the raid.

 The corps was involved in assisting the General population during a heatwave in June 2015 by providing medical care at ten locations in Karachi including the corps hospital.

 In January 2016, two employees working for Pakistan International Airlines (PIA) were found dead after a chaotic public protest blocked a road near Jinnah International Airport.
 The Sindh Rangers were assigned to clear the streets of protesters and restore public order.

 U.S. Lieutenant-General Vincent Stewart gave testimony to a US Senate committee in February 2016, in which he said the Rangers operations carried out in Karachi had helped reduce violence in the country.

 In March 2016, the Sindh Rangers requested the Supreme Court of Pakistan to allow the force to establish its own policing stations throughout Karachi, citing the lack of composure and efficiency on the part of the regular Sindh Police.

 Another major operation in October 2017 saw the Rangers arrest 16 people accused of being gang members in the Lyari area, engaged in various crimes such as robbery and selling illegal drugs.

 The policing powers of the Rangers have been repeatedly renewed because by law they can only assist in law enforcement on a temporary basis.
 One example of this was in July 2018 when the expiry date for the powers was moved to 10 November 2018.
 Another example was on 6 April 2019 when the provincial government issued a notice to prolong these powers until 4 July 2019.

 Beyond the policing powers, the Rangers have also assisted in rescue and relief operations during emergency situations such as in August 2020 when Karachi experienced considerable flooding from heavy rainstorms.

 The force has also participated in operations to counter the smuggling and supply of illicit drugs.
 In October 2022 the Rangers collaborated with the Anti Narcotics Force to seize over 100 kg of hashish.

 In November 2022 the Rangers coordinated with local police and stopped a bus carrying 122 people of Afghan origin who could not prove they were citizens or had visas.

 Public communication

 The Sindh Rangers are starting their own radio show in Karachi, known as "Rangers Hour" on FM 101, which is intended to communicate with and broadcast news as well as relevant updates to the people of the metropolis; preceding this, a radio service was also launched by the Sindh Police on FM 88.6 with a similar purpose.
 The Sindh Rangers also established a 24-hour helpline (1101) for the people to report any applicable information or crime/terrorism in the city.
-The Pakistan Rangers' first official animated film, produced by DJ Kamal Mustafa, was released on Defence Day 2020, and showed significant operations carried out by the Rangers in Karachi.